CAPTAIN. SKEPTIC. CONVERT.

 How a doubter built a church that changed the face of music forever.

-At the time, Ryman was a prominent 44 year-old Nashville businessman and the owner of a major riverboat company.
-He built his company from scratch while he was barely in his twenties, fishing the Tennessee River near Chattanooga during the Civil War to support his mother and four siblings after his father died.
+At the time, Ryman was a prominent 44-year-old Nashville businessman and the owner of a major riverboat company.
+He started the business with his father and quickly took over management of the venture at 15, fishing the Tennessee River near Chattanooga during the Civil War to support his mother and four siblings after his father died.
 Over time, Ryman amassed a 35-ship fleet as well as various saloons and side businesses catering to rowdy river life.
 Ryman directly profited from the alcohol, gambling, and unsavory behavior that the popular Reverend Sam Jones was set to rail against on that hot revival night in May, and he arrived with a few friends to see just what the good reverend had to say about the situation.

 What happened next was nothing short of a miracle.
-Reverend Jones was famous for his tent revivals, and this one drew a crowd of thousands to the very spot where the Auditorium stands today.
+Reverend Jones was famous for his tent revivals, and this one drew a crowd of thousands to Spruce and Broad (8th Ave and Broadway).
 Though Ryman arrived as a curious spectator, the Reverend’s sermon and the energy of the faithful crowd stirred something deep and surprising inside him.
 He pledged then and there to use his wealth and influence to construct a building large enough to hold every person who wanted to hear Sam Jones and others preach.
-He wanted to ensure that the good citizens of Nashville would have a proper place to worship together, and would never have to attend a revival under a tent again.
+He wanted to ensure that the good citizens of Nashville would have a proper place to worship together and that they would never have to attend a revival under a tent again.

 Seven years and approximately $100,000 later, in 1892, Reverend Jones stood behind the pulpit of Ryman’s brand-new Union Gospel Tabernacle to preach.
 He declared, “I believe for every dollar spent in this Tabernacle, there’ll be $10 less spent in the future on court trials.
 This tabernacle is the best investment the city of Nashville ever made.”